ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

    Figure 6: Prompt to recalculate the summed dose values

+Recalculation of the summed data is likely to take several minutes.
+During this time the form buttons are faded out and disabled, and a spinning icon is shown in the middle of the page (figure 7).

 .. figure:: img/fluoroHighDoseAlertSettingsRecalculating.png
    :figwidth: 100%
    :align: center
    :alt: Recalculating the summed dose values

    Figure 7: Prompt to recalculate the summed dose values

+Once all summed data has been recalculated the orange recalculate button is hidden, the other form buttons are reactivated and the user is shown a success message at the top of the screen (figure 8, below).

 .. figure:: img/fluoroHighDoseAlertSettingsRecalculated.png
    :figwidth: 100%